 - f.
-Refer to Questions 5, pp. 17-18. - g.
-Experiences in supporting women to feed their babies and in promoting breastfeeding in accordance with best-practice principles advocated by the Baby Friendly Health Initiative.55 - h.
+Attendance at 25 postnatal episodes of care with women and, where possible, their babies.
+This may include women the student has engaged with as part of their continuity of care experiences. - g.
+Experiences in supporting women to feed their babies and in promoting breastfeeding in accordance with best-practice principles advocated by the Baby Friendly Health Initiative.52 - h.
 Experiences in women's health and sexual health. - i.
 Experiences in assessing the mother and baby at four to six weeks postpartum in the practice setting where possible; otherwise by use of simulation.